sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-your-first-job.md

 ![](../imgs/howtojob-2.png)

 Instances are being provisioned successfully, now let's make sure they are correctly being added to the scheduler by running `pbsnodes -a`
 **Note:** PBS is updated as soon as the host are being added to EC2\.
-You will need to wait a couple of minutes before the state change from "down" to "free" as SOCA has to configure each node (install libraries, scheduler ...)
+You will need to wait a couple of minutes before the state change from "down" to "free" as Scale-Out Computing on AWS has to configure each node (install libraries, scheduler ...)

 ~~~hl_lines="6 33"
 user@host:~$ pbsnodes -a